Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 ### NHibernate persistence

- - Delete all rows from the `StagedTimeoutEntity` table.
-These are copies of migrated timeouts.
+ - Delete the `StagedTimeoutEntity` table.
+This table contains copies of migrated timeouts.
  - Delete the `MigrationsEntity` table.
 Each row in this table represents a previously performed migration.

 ### Azure Storage persistence